What You Should Know About This Degree

 Ask yourself the following questions when researching a finance degree program:

 - Am I eligible for this program?
-Undergraduate programs that culminate in a bachelor’s degree generally require a minimum high school GPA and a minimum SAT score for admission.
-An associate’s degree is a good way to gain broad finance knowledge if you don’t meet these requirements.
+Undergraduate programs that culminate in a bachelor’s degree generally require a minimum high school GPA and a minimum SAT or ACT score for admission.
+An associate degree is a good way to gain broad finance knowledge if you don’t meet these requirements.
 Additionally, credits earned at an accredited community or state college might be transferable to a university.

 As you search for the best finance degree program, pay attention to important dates, such as application and financial aid deadlines.
 Ensure you have all components of the application (transcripts, admission essay, and so on) in order before the deadline.

 Learn about financial aid options by completing the Free Application for Federal Student Aid (FAFSA) and speaking with your prospective school’s financial aid office.
-New or transfer students might be eligible for college- or program-specific funding available on a first-come, first-served basis.
+New or transfer students might be eligible for program-specific funding that’s available on a first-come, first-serve basis.